richardwijaya04/richardwijaya04/README.md

 - **Proven Expertise**: Published research in AI and deep learning at international conferences.
 - **Practical Skills**: Hands-on experience building AI-driven and iOS applications with real-world impact.
 - **Innovative Mindset**: Continuously exploring new technologies and tackling complex challenges.
-- **Team Player**: Collaborative, adaptable, and eager to contribute to cutting-edge projects at Microsoft, Apple, or Google.
+- **Team Player**: Collaborative, adaptable, and eager to contribute to cutting-edge projects at the company.

 Let’s build the future together! 🚀